Gem Archer: Noel Gallagher's High Flying Birds

-In December 2015, Archer appeared with Noel Gallagher at an acoustic gig in Lincoln on 6 December 2015, followed by an appearance for BBC Radio 2 the following night.
+In December 2015, Archer appeared with Noel Gallagher at an acoustic gig in Lincoln, followed by an appearance for BBC Radio 2.

-In October 2016, Gem joined Noel Gallagher's High Flying Birds for their performance of "Half the World Away" dedicated to Caroline Aherne for Channel 4's Stand Up to Cancer telethon; leading to speculation he had become a permanent member of the band.
+In October 2016, Archer joined Noel Gallagher's High Flying Birds for their performance of "Half the World Away" dedicated to Caroline Aherne for Channel 4's Stand Up to Cancer telethon; leading to speculation he had become a permanent member of the band.

-In July 2017, it was confirmed that Gem had become a permanent member of Noel Gallagher's High Flying Birds.
+In July 2017, it was confirmed that Archer had become a permanent member of Noel Gallagher's High Flying Birds.

 Other work

 Outside of Oasis, Archer has collaborated with a few other artists, most notably Paul Weller.
-He has contributed acoustic guitar to the song 'One x One' on Weller's 2002 album Illumination and guitars and Mellotron to the song 'Echoes Round The Sun on Weller's 2008 album 22 Dreams.
-He participated in an acoustic tour of the US with Weller when Steve Cradock of Ocean Colour Scene was unavailable, and provided guitar and backing vocals at the 2010 NME Awards when Weller performed a live set having received the 'Godlike Genius Award'.
+He has contributed acoustic guitar to the song "One x One" on Weller's 2002 album Illumination and guitars and Mellotron to the song "Echoes Round the Sun" on Weller's 2008 album 22 Dreams.
+He participated in an acoustic tour of the US with Weller when Steve Cradock of Ocean Colour Scene was unavailable, and provided guitar and backing vocals at the 2010 NME Awards when Weller performed a live set.

 He also contributed guitar to David Holmes' 1997 album Let's Get Killed.

 He also assisted Noel Gallagher in producing the first Proud Mary album, a band signed to Gallagher's Sour Mash record label.

-According to album notes, Gem also worked with his good friend and previous Oasis and Beady Eye colleague Andy Bell on his debut solo album (now under the “Glok” alias) called “The View from Halfway Down”, contributing some drums, bass and guitar tracks, and also providing some of the recording work.
+According to album notes, Archer also worked with his good friend and previous Oasis and Beady Eye colleague Andy Bell on his debut solo album (now under the "Glok" alias) called The View from Halfway Down, contributing some drums, bass and guitar tracks, and also doing some of the recording work.